SunFest road closures now in place in West Palm Beach

-WEST PALM BEACH, Fla. — We’re just one week from music and fun in downtown West Palm Beach.
+WEST PALM BEACH, Fla. — It's just one week away from music and fun in downtown West Palm Beach.

-SunFest kicks off on May 5.
-And a heads up for drivers: some roads are already closed to prepare for the festival.
+SunFest kicks off May 5.
+But a heads up for drivers: some roads are already closed to prepare for the festival.

-Then starting on May 3 through May 10, southbound Flagler Drive between 3rd Street and Banyan Boulevard will also be closed.
+Then starting May 3 through May 10, southbound Flagler Drive between Third Street and Banyan Boulevard will also be closed.

-Big names performing this year include the The Chainsmokers, Flo Rida, Jack Johnson, Ziggy Marley, 311, and The Killers.
+Big names performing this year include the Chainsmokers, Flo Rida, Jack Johnson, Ziggy Marley, 311 and the Killers.

 SunFest runs from May 5 to May 7.